jbock-java/jbock/README.md

 }
 ````

-The generated `DeleteCommandParser` converts a string array to an instance of `DeleteCommand`:
+The generated class is called `DeleteCommandParser`.
+It converts a string array to an instance of `DeleteCommand`:

 ````java
 public static void main(String[] args) {